Descanonge/neba/docs/source/datasets.rst

 Dataset parameters
 ==================

-.. currentmodule:: data_assistant.data.data_manager

 A dataset instance is supposed to represent a specific set of parameters.
-Changing parameters might affect plugins, and thus it is recommended to change parameters using :class:`DataManagerBase.set_params`.
+Changing parameters might affect plugins, and thus it is recommended to change parameters using :class:`.DataManagerBase.set_params`.
 After the parameters have been modified, this function will launch all callbacks that have been registered by plugins.
 For instance, some plugins may use a cache and need to void it after a parameters change.

 It might be useful to quickly change parameters, eventually multiple times, before returning to the initial set of parameters.
-To this end, the method :meth:`DataManagerBase.save_excursion` will return a context manager that will save the initial parameters and restore them when exiting::
+To this end, the method :meth:`.DataManagerBase.save_excursion` will return a context manager that will save the initial parameters and restore them when exiting::

     # we have some parameters, self.params["p"] = 0